tylerjwoodfin/remindmail/README.md

 - place the "good" example in the `remind.md example` section below in a file named `remind.md`.
 - reminders from the `remind.md` file will be emailed once the conditions are met.

+## using colons to edit email body

+- any text after a colon (`:`) will be placed in the body of the email.

 ## using natural language to add to remind.md

 - `remindmail take out the trash` will immediately send an email upon confirmation